 - MCData (as specified in 3GPP TS 23.282 [13])

-Editor's note: Whether these procedures can be utilized by MCPTT is FFS.
+NOTE: The information flows and procedures for group and user regrouping using preconfigured groups for MCPTT are specified in 3GPP TS 23.379 [16].

 MC service specific pre-requisites and resultant behaviour by functional entities in performing these procedures are specified in the respective MC service TSs as listed above.

 Editor's note: Whether these procedures impact the common functional architecture is FFS.